Chapter 8 Introduction to the probabilistic programming language Stan

 - normal_lccdf(0 | 0, 1000);

-As in our original example in 4.1, we are assuming a truncated normal distribution as a prior for \(\sigma\).
+As in our original example in section 4.1, we are assuming a truncated normal distribution as a prior for \(\sigma\).
 Not only are we setting a lower boundary to the parameter with lower = 0

 , but we are also “correcting” its prior distribution by subtracting normal_lccdf(0 | 0, 1000)